YashVShalihotri/Digital-VLSI-SoC-Design-and-Planning/README.md

 <p align = "center">
   <img src="./Images/8.png" width="500" />
 </p>
-So for a Simple code of a watch written in the C language the compiler compiles the code and makes it in aseembly language which is then given to assembler to be decoded into binary Language.
+So for a Simple code of a watch written in the C language, the compiler compiles the code and makes it in aseembly language which is then given to assembler to be decoded into binary Language.
 <p align = "center">
   <img src="./Images/11.png" width="500" />
 </p>